 Subscribe to Arteidolia’s Monthly Newsletter →

-In 2013 Arteidolia first launched its ongoing platform for artists, musicians, & poets to re-approach, re-consider, re-think visual/sound/word.
-We expanded in 2018 with the literary journal swifts & s l o w s: a quarterly of crisscrossings.
-As one thing led to another, in 2021 Arteidolia Press evolved to primarily focus on publishing collections of poetry.
+In 2013 Arteidolia launched an ongoing platform for artists, musicians, & poets to re-approach, re-consider, re-think visual / sound /word.
+We’ve been publishing essays, critical writing, interviews, conversations, art / music / book reviews, & anything in between.
+From 2018-2025 we published the literary journal swifts & slows: a quarterly of crisscrossings featuring poetry, collaborations, experimental engagements, translations & visual poetry.
+As one thing led to another, in 2021 Arteidolia Press evolved to focus primarily on giving voice to collections of poetry that push the gamut of possibilities.

-Before you submit your work, spend some time with our books.
+Before you go ahead and submit your work, spend some time with our books.
 We have a look inside link for all of them.
 Read the reviews.
 Get familiar with our style & approach.
 Does your work speak to what we’re doing?

 All our books are part of the global distribution network and can also be ordered directly from Arteidolia Press.
-You can also find specific titles at The Word is Change in Bed-Stuy, Brooklyn; Topos Bookstore in Ridgewood, Queens; Quimby’s in Williamsburg, Brooklyn; P.I.T in Williamsburg, Brooklyn; Seitan’s Helper in Bushwick, Brooklyn; Downtown Music Gallery in New York City; Wild Heartist and Big Island Bookbuyers in Hilo Hawaii, Atomic Books in Baltimore, Maryland; SUNY Jamestown Community College Bookstore; Broadside Books in Northampton; Blue Moon Books in Easthampton; and Amherst Books, Amherst, Massachusetts, among others.
+You can also find specific titles at The Word is Change in Bed-Stuy, Brooklyn; Topos Bookstore in Ridgewood, Queens; Quimby’s in Williamsburg, Brooklyn; P.I.T in Williamsburg, Brooklyn; Seitan’s Helper in Bushwick, Brooklyn; Downtown Music Gallery in New York City; Wild Heartist and Big Island Bookbuyers in Hilo Hawaii, Atomic Books in Baltimore, Maryland; SUNY Jamestown Community College Bookstore; Broadside Books in Northampton; Blue Moon Books in Easthampton; and Amherst Books, Amherst, Massachusetts, West Lab & Gallery, Hive Mind Books, among others.

 For information on all titles from Arteidolia Press →